fifland/dotfiles/README.md

 ## What's inside?

 * Install scripts for Arch and Debian based systems
+  * Pacman and AUR packages
 * `.zshrc` Config file for the Zsh
 * `.gitconfig` Config file for git
-* `.vimrc` and `vim` Advanced config files for git
+* `.vimrc` and `vim` Advanced config files for vim
 * SBT Plugin configuration files
-* Emacs confic with Prelude
+* Emacs config with Prelude

 ## Install Scripts
 The install scripts can be used to install frequently used software.
 On Arch everything useful for a desktop system is installed.

-The Debian installer is mostly targeted on Debain and Ubuntu server installations, though nothing requireing an X-Server is installed
+The Debian installer is mostly targeted on Debain and Ubuntu server installations, therefore nothing requiring an X-Server is installed

 ### Arch
 On Arch the folowing software will be installed: